pvhoffman/Algorithms-and-Data-Structures/Coding Standards.md

 2. Additional words for the identifer of a class, struct, enumerated type, or typedef will begin with an upper case letter.
 3. All characters in a method or function identifer will be composed of all lower case characters.
 4. Identifiers for constants and enumerated values will be all lower case characters.
+5. Variable names will convey meaning with the exception of the i, j, k convention used in loops.
+6. All characters in variables will be composed of all lower case characters.
+7. Class and struct member variable names will be prefixed with 'm\_'.

 #### Classes
 1. Classes should be divided by sections public, protected, and private in that order.